wilgaboury/jsignal/readme.md

 value.accept(i -> i + 1);
 ```

-Asynchronous signals may be used from sychronous effects or asynchronous effects, but sychronous signal may only be used from sychronous effects.
-What is important to note about using asynchronous signals from synchronous effects, is that it will most likely cause an error unless the sychronous effects thread possesses some sort of event queue system.
+Asynchronous signals may be used from synchronous effects or asynchronous effects, but synchronous signal may only be used from synchronous effects.
+What is important to note about using asynchronous signals from synchronous effects, is that it will most likely cause an error unless the synchronous effects thread possesses some sort of event queue system.
 A good example would be the Swing UI thread.
 To use an asynchronous signal from a Swing UI thread effect, one should access the signal inside the effect like so:

 ```java
 Signal<Integer> value = createAsyncSignal(0);